skarlekar/gdrive_uploader/README.md

 11. Click **Create** and note down the **Client ID** and **Client Secret**.

 ### Update .env File
-1. Create a `.env` file in the root directory of your project.
+1. Create a `.env` file in the root directory of your project based on the `.env.example` file.
 2. Add the following environment variables:
     ```env
     CLIENT_ID=your_google_client_id